 If you landed an interview for a UX researcher position, chances are you’ve shown the hiring manager at least some of the value you bring to the table.
 Enough so that they’re happy to spend time and resources getting to know you better!

 Look over your Inventory of Awesomeness.
+Read a little more about the best ways to prepare for your next UX design interview.
 Do some power poses.
 Find a mirror, look yourself in the eyes, and breathe.
 You’re going to rock this interview.

 (And if you don’t, you’re a UX researcher!
 You’ll find the points for improvement and you’ll do better on the next iteration.
 We believe in you.)

-If you’d like to learn more about UX research and UX research portfolios, check out these articles:
+If you’d like to learn more about UX research and UX research portfolios, here are some resources for further exploration: